foundry-vtt-community/wiki.js/setup/linux-installation.md

 3. 64 bit Raspberry Pi OS

-Any distrition that uses the `apt` package managers *should* be compatible with this guide, as long as the [Distributions and Installations Types to Avoid](#distributions-and-installation-types-to-avoid) section is followed.
+Any distribution that uses the `apt` package managers *should* be compatible with this guide, as long as the [Distributions and Installations Types to Avoid](#distributions-and-installation-types-to-avoid) section is followed.

 ## Distributions and Installation Types to Avoid